Chris-Kramer/visual_assignments/assignment-3/readme.md

 The bash script will print out `DONE!
 THE CROPPED PICTURES AND THE PICTURE OF CONTOUR LINES ARE LOCATED IN THE FOLDER'output'` when it is done running.

 ## Output
-The output is two images which can be found in the folder "output".
+The output is three images which can be found in the folder "output".